 ‘So, aug, if I do decide to play this game, what’s it going to cost me?
 Time and money.’

 ‘They’re using a standard mission-by-mission payment model, as well as costs for equipment and extra characters.
 I estimate that to play the game completely it would cost three hundred dollars and take six hundred hours.’

 ‘Wowsers.
 I mean, not too bad, a dollar per two hours, but I don’t know if I can invest that much time.
 How long did the last Sphere of War game take me?’

 ‘Similar time, Harry, five hundred and forty hours.
 That was, however, four years ago.’

 Four years ago.
-Before Karen.
+Before Hannah.
 Back when he had nothing better to do.